|

 FEE-BASED WEB SITES are another option

-who make it their business to comb the job boards, online groups, staffing
+are some people who make it their business to comb the job boards, online

-firms, and search engines for good job leads; and then arrange all their
+groups, staffing firms, and search engines for good job leads; and then

-by promising job seekers that they can help them find this difficult-to-find
+a quick profit by promising job seekers that they can help them find this

-type of employment.
-Be careful to research these types of sites before
+difficult-to-find type of employment.
+Be careful to research these types

-However, if you buy into the wrong one, you’ll end up in a mess: applying
+doing well.
+However, if you buy into the wrong one, you’ll end up in a

-to companies that don’t really hire home workers, or no longer exist, or
+mess: applying to companies that don’t really hire home workers, or no

-do not want their job ads posted on work-from-home web sites.
-Investigate
+longer exist, or do not want their job ads posted on work-from-home web

 1) Their guarantee of employment